AbuTalha3/tdd-ruby-spec/README.md

 # 📖 TDD-RUBY-SPEC-PROJECT <a name="about-project"></a>

-**TDD-RUBY-SPEC PROJECT** In this project we implemented a class with some methods, we did it by doing test-driven development (TDD).
+**TDD-RUBY-SPEC PROJECT** In this project we implemented a class with some methods, we did it by doing test-driven-development (TDD).

 ## 🛠 Built With <a name="built-with"></a>